corthmann/eeny-meeny/README.md

     :a:
       :name: Variation A
       :weight: 0.8
-      :options:
-        :message: A rocks, B sucks
+      :custom_attribute: A rocks, B sucks
     :b:
       :name: Variation B
       :weight: 0.2
-      :options:
-        :message: B is an all-star!
+      :custom_attribute: B is an all-star!
 ```

 Valid cookie attributes: